-When starting out in modelling a common pitfall models tend to fall into is creating a portfolio that is filled with images of themselves, without too much thought into the structure and look of the selection.
-Some of the things agencies will want to see is a versatility in the models posing as well as an idea of what their personality is about.
-They want to know how well a model can tell a story through their images and convey emotions and feeling so try to avoid including as many images as possible and consider which images are an example of your best work.
+When starting out in modelling a common pitfall models tend to fall into when creating a portfolio is not giving enough thought to the structure and look of their image selection.
+Some of the things agencies will want to see is a versatility in a models posing, as well as an idea of what their personality is like.
+They want to know how well a model can tell a story through their posing and expressions.
+Try to avoid including the same types of images and consider which ones exhibit your best work.

 Tip 1) A classic headshot is a must!

 A headshot shouldn't be anything too flashy.
-The aim of this image is to show your natural look and features without to much styling.
+The aim of this image is to show your natural look and features without too much styling.

 Tip 2) A full body shot.

 A full body shot is there to give clients and agencies an idea of body shape, proportions and posture.
 Try not to wear anything baggy or oversized as this will hide your features and make it harder for agencies to determine what look will suit your body type.

 Tip 3) Go bold with a wow image.

 You've shown what you look like and what your proportions are.
 Now show an image that shows off some style and attitude, you want to jump out at people looking through your portfolio.
 Think of something editorial with a fashion focus.

 Being able to convey emotion and feeling whilst telling a story through an image is a great skill to have.
 You'll see shots like this in the commercial market so it's wise to include it in your portfolio.